-- What can I do to help my loved one seek treatment?
-They do not think they need help.
+- What can I do to help my daughter seek treatment?
+She does not think she needs help.

-- My loved one refuses to take their medication.
+- My father refuses to take his medication.
 What can I do?

-- My health insurance won’t cover the treatment/service providers that I want.
+- My health insurance won’t cover the therapy/medications that I need.
 Now what?

-- My adult child’s therapist/provider won’t talk to us and we have important information to share.
+- My adult son’s therapist/provider won’t talk to us and we have important information to share.
 What can we do?

-- Should I call the police on my loved one who is out of control?
+- Who should I call when my loved one is out of control?
 Suicidal?

 - My child is struggling in school and I can’t get the school to do an evaluation.
 What are my options?
 Or my child doesn’t qualify for an IEP but she/he still needs additional help or services.
 Now what?